OE-FET/Origin-Scripts/README.md

 `batchNo_sampleNo_Method (NMR/SSNMR)_Architecture (solvent)_solvent_condition(air/N2_liquid)_timelength_MeasNo_frequencyNo-frequencyUnits`

-### EG-OFET filenames only: The `step` convention
+### The `step` convention
-Some of the filename formats employ the `step` convention.
+This convention only applies to EG-OFET data.
+Some of the filenames employ the `step` convention.
 This is simply a convention to keep filenames short while keeping track of the sequence of liquids that have been injected in an EG-OFET.
 Suppose, for example, that we inject first ultrapure water (10 minutes), then saline solution (5 hours), and then ultrapure water again (1 day).
 How would we distinguish the measurement files?

 Let's suppose that we have finished the 10 minute ultrapure water injection and are 2 minutes in the saline solution experiment: One method is to name the file e.g. `<transistor parameters>_up-H2O_10-min_ss_2-min_<measurement parameters>`.
 But with such a convention the filenames would get very big, once we injected more and more liquids.